 STAS tokens, which was named for its inventor but has a useful backronym that I coined of “Substantiated Tokens from Actualized Satoshis”, is the method by which any issuer can transparently, and openly convert generic unsubstantiated sats (Bitcoin) and turn them into a ‘minted’ token with a legal issuance contract.
 In effect, the ‘issuance’ of a token, requires a satoshi (sat) to be ‘imprinted’ and transformed into a substantiated satoshi, which has restrictions on its use, and a real world asset assigned to it, backed by the issuer.

 This method differs from token layer protocols, as those use differing degrees of separation between the base token unit in Bitcoin (satoshi), and the token units that are issued, effectively creating new token units in layers on top of Bitcoin, and requiring different levels of server/wallet logic to be run on top of it.
 STAS tokens are not a traditional layer protocol, as it isn’t on a layer build on top of Bitcoin.
-It is a protocol standard using Bitcoin native script, similar to the Metanet protocol.
+It is a protocol standard using Bitcoin native script, similar to smart contracts.
 Therefore it is more correctly described as a Layer-NULL token standard.
 It is a standard that adds new meaning to a specific individual satoshi by a process that I call ’actualization’, so that it can be provably linked back to an issuer who bestowed it its meaning, and has certain restrictions on its use unless similarly redeemed (converted back) to a generic amorphic satoshi.
 An actualized satoshi has extra meaning and restrictions beyond the generic sat, given by the issuer.
 We can say that this satoshi has substantiated value, and is a substantiated native Bitcoin token.

 STAS Token is the fix for Bitcoin price volatility, and the way to its mass adoption